 - Don’t try to move the animal unless it is safe to do so: Only move an animal if it is still in the road and you need to move it to safety, or it is docile, and you’re moving it to get it to a vet or wildlife rehabilitation center.
 When touching an injured animal, use a blanket and gloves for comfort and protection.
 Otherwise, wait for authorities to arrive.

 - Call a vet for help: While some animals may die on impact, others can survive an auto accident if you get help for them quickly.
 Call a vet to find out if you’re able to bring the animal in for medical care or, if necessary, euthanasia.
 For wildlife, find your local wildlife rehabilitation organization.

-- Take photos of the scene: Do your best to document what happened and any damage that your vehicle sustained.
-This will be important for the police report and if you need to file a claim with your insurance company.
+- Take photos of the scene: Do your best to document what happened and any damage your vehicle sustained.
+This will be important for the police report and for filing a claim with your insurance company.

-- Report the accident to the police: Call the police to get help managing the accident and get in touch with animal control.
-In most countries, if you hit certain animals, you are required by law to report the accident to the police.
+- Report the accident to the police: Call the police to help manage the accident and get in touch with animal control.
+In most countries, if you hit certain animals, you must report the accident to the police.
 These often include dogs, horses, and livestock.
-Often, they pose a safety hazard if left on the road and will need to be moved so that other drivers don't hit them.
+Often, they pose a safety hazard if left on the road and will need to be moved so that other drivers don’t hit them.
 You may not be required to report accidents with other animals, like raccoons, cats, or squirrels, but you may want to contact the police anyway.